MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/firewall.md

 The following known addresses will need to be added in order for the software to install properly when using the latest release of the Xamarin installer:

 - xamarin.com (installer manifests)
 - dl.xamarin.com (Package download location)
 - dl.google.com (to download the Android SDK)
 - download.oracle.com (JDK)
 - visualstudio.com (Setup packages download location)
 - go.microsoft.com (Setup URL resolution)
 - aka.ms (Setup URL resolution)

 If you are using a Mac and are encountering Xamarin.Android install issues, please ensure that macOS is able to download Java.

-### Components Store and NuGet (including Xamarin.Forms)
+### NuGet (including Xamarin.Forms)

-The following addresses will need to be added to access the Xamarin Component Store or NuGet (Xamarin.Forms is packaged as a NuGet):
+The following addresses will need to be added to access NuGet (Xamarin.Forms is packaged as a NuGet):

--  components.xamarin.com (to use Xamarin Components Store)
--  xampubdl.blob.core.windows.net (hosts Components Store downloads)
 - www\.nuget.org (to access NuGet)
 - az320820.vo.msecnd.net (NuGet downloads)
--  dl-ssl.google.com (Google components)
+- dl-ssl.google.com (Google components for Android and Xamarin.Forms)

-### Software Updates
+### Software updates

 The following addresses will need to be added to ensure that software updates can download properly:

 - software.xamarin.com (updater service)
 - download.visualstudio.microsoft.com
 - dl.xamarin.com

 ## Xamarin Mac Agent